Pericarney00/music-quiz-games/README.md

 - Add quizes that focus on more specfic music themes
 - Add an educational section for music theory
 - Add quizes that include audio
+- imbed music from spotify and hide the button so the answer cant be shown